jtsu/IOSXE_Post_ConfigDiff/README.md

 ## Configuration Overview
 This app uses the following:
-- Webex Teams
-  - A Cisco Communications and Messaging Application.
+- Webex Teams, a Cisco Communications and Messaging Application.
-  - Microsoft Teams or Slack can also be configured.
+  - Microsoft Teams or Slack can also be used.
 - EEM in IOS-XE
   - The Embedded Event manager (EEM) is a software component of cisco IOS-XE that can track and classify events that take place and can help you to automate tasks.
 - GuestShell in IOS-XE